cdent/placecat/README.md

-_Note: This currently requires version 1.41.0 of gabbi, which is in the process of being released._
+_Note: This requires version 1.41.0 of gabbi._

 Placecat is a source of experiments with the OpenStack Placement service, a standalone docker container, and some gabbi tests.